Asus ZenBook UX433FA-DH74 Review

 The Asus ZenBook UX433FA-DH74 is a 14-inch ultraportable with a remarkably compact chassis and solid performance, and much beautiful than anything you’ve seen out there recently.
 It is one of the few laptops I would buy for myself without a second thought.
 This Ultrabook puts a 14-inch display into a body you would traditionally find on a 13-inch notebook, and the cuddly dark-blue aluminum boasts military grade durability.
 As if that’s not enough, the laptop’s touchpad sports a classy LED-illuminated built-in numpad.

 Not to mention, the ZenBook UX433FA is surprisingly affordable.
-Starting $1,049.00 at Amazon (our review unit), you get a Core i7 CPU, 16GB of RAM and a 512GB SSD.
+With our review unit, you get a Core i7 CPU, 16GB of RAM and a 512GB SSD.
 If only it had a brighter display and longer battery life, the ZenBook 14 would easily emerge tops as the best overall Ultrabook around.
 Nevertheless, it doesn’t fall short of the honors by a big margin, it is still a great choice for students and professionals in the market for a powerful, sexy, ultraportable.

 More: Best Laptops Under $1000